MATEUSZROGALSKI/terminal-portfolio/docs/ci-cd.md

    - Sets up ESLint with Next.js recommended configuration if needed
    - Sets up Docker Buildx
    - Logs in to the GitHub Container Registry (GHCR)
-   - Builds the Docker image
+   - Builds the Docker image with all necessary dependencies
    - Pushes the image to GHCR with appropriate tags

 ### Docker Image Tags